 Loading a Dataset

 The input data will need to be saved as a .csv file.
 This file needs to be arranged in long format (i.e., each participant observation constitutes one row in the dataset) and must contain at least three columns arranged in the following order: A unique participant identifier, participant responses, and a scoring key.
-Any other columns (e.g., those denoting experimental conditions, demographics, etc.) must be placed after the third column.
+This file can also contain other columns (e.g., those denoting experimental conditions, demographics, etc.), however, these must be placed after the third column (Click here to download a sample .csv demonstrating the correct file format).

 Scoring the Data

 To begin the scoring process, select the appropriate settings (e.g., type of separator).
 Next, you will need to select the cutoff percentage used for scoring. lrd works by computing the percentage of characters that match between two strings (i.e., the percent match).
 Only string pairs with a percent match above a certain user specified threshold are scored as correct matches.
-A multitude of choices are available to select from, ranging from 100% (strictest) and decreasing to 55% (most lenient) in 5% increments.
+The slider can be used to adjust this threshold (ranges from a 50% match to a 100% match).
 The example below is set to load a .csv file and score it using a 75% match criteria.

 The data is now ready to be uploaded.
 Click browse and select your file to begin the upload process.
 The data will then be automatically scored based on the selected cutoff percentage.
-A preview of the output file showing both the percent match and score (1 = match, 0 = no match) will then be displayed below the instructions.
-Click download at the bottom to save the output as a .csv file.
+A preview of the output file showing both the percent match and score (1 = match, 0 = no match) will then be displayed in the "Scored Output" tab.
+The scored data can be saved as a .csv file using the download button at the top of this tab.